 Wetsuit Wearhouse Video Series: Seam Types Explained

-Poly Fleece Lining: Interior fleece material wicks away moisture and retains heat.
+- Poly Fleece Lining: Interior fleece material wicks away moisture and retains heat.
 Not a gimmick, this stuff feels great and really works!
 You can also wear a Poly Fleece Rash Guard under a non-lined suit for the same benefits.
+You can find all of our fleecy wetsuits here.

 Wetsuit Wearhouse Video Series: Poly Fleece Lining Explained